Earth is divided into two parts by an imaginary line called equator. The two parts are named as Northern Hemisphere & Southern Hemisphere.

 - High winds, water currents in sea & airplanes tend to bend or curve clockwise in north and counter-clockwise in south.

-- Moon appears upside down in south compared to north.
-The Northern Hemisphere is more suitable for deep-space observations because the stars are far more visible & are much brighter.
+- Moon appears upside down in South compared to North.
+The Northern Hemisphere is more suitable for deep-space observations because it is facing away from the centre of our galaxy, so the view of the deep space is not contaminated by the strong light of the nearby stars.
+But Stars are far more visible & are much brighter in southern hemisphere.

 - The earth rotates at about 1040 Miles per Hour at the equator but is nearly static at poles.